iq-coryp/documentation-testing/pages/concepts/user-manager.md

 A Permission will never overrule another Permission.

-For example, the `View Customers` Permission enables a User to {{get_a_customer}} and the `Edit Customers` Permissions enables the user to {{update_a_customer}}.
+For example, the `readcustomerresources` (View Customers) Permission enables a User to {{Get_A_Customer}} and the `managecustomerresources` (Edit Customers) Permissions enables the user to {{Update_A_customer}}.
 Both Permissions are required to perform both requests.

 ### Permissions are Positive

 Assigning a Permission to a Security Role always **grants** an action, never denies.

-For example, you would never assign a `Cannot View Customers` Permission, instead you would unassign the `View Customers` Permission.
+For example, you would never assign a "Cannot View Customers" Permission, instead you would unassign the `readcustomerresources` (View Customers) Permission.

 ### Restricted Permissions